tomaszkingukrol/async-data-flow/README.md

         dataflow_definition = (source, destination)
         dataflow = DataFlow(dataflow_definition)

-        tasks = list()
-        for endpoint in (endpoint1, endpoint2, endpoint3):
-            tasks.append(asyncio.create_task(dataflow(endpoint=endpoint)))

-        asyncio.gather(*tasks)
+        await dataflow(endpoint=endpoint)

     asyncio.run(main())

-In this example three concurent package are running.
-This can be usefull for getting data from multiple sources and store them e.g: in one db.
+In this example we call single package grabbing data from source and put them to destination.
+Of courde we can execute many of this packages using asyncio.create_task() function.

-### passing args
+### passing arguments and retrieving results in DataFlow

+DataFlow class is Callable.
+When we create them we define elemets of DataFlow as a tuple containing functions:

+    (source, destination)

+We pass initial arguments to Data Flow when we call DataFlow class object.
+We must use only keyword arguments:

+    dataflow(endpoint=endpoint)

-Initial arguments are passed to first function in data flow.
-All functions (async and sync) must use only POSITIONAL_OR_KEYWORD arguments.
-Returned values from functions must be a dictionary with keys coresponding to arguments of next function.
-In concurrent processing (describing later) returned dictionaries are joined to one so each function must return dictionaries with others keys.
-Next function getting values from dictionary by merging keyword arguments with returned by previous function/functions dictionary.
+Initial arguments are passed to first element in DataFlow.
+All functions used in DataFlow must use only POSITIONAL_OR_KEYWORD arguments.
+Returned values from functions must be a dictionary which is unpacked as keyword arguments passing to next element in DataFlow.
+Next element check if can pass all arguments to own function, if can execute this function, if not pass arguments to next element.
+This process continues until the end of DataFlow package.
+Package return dictionary from last executed function.

 ### args_mapper